KMCP: accurate metagenomic profiling of both prokaryotic and viral populations by pseudo-mapping

 Table of contents

 1. Accurate metagenomic profiling

-Benchmarking results on both simulated and real data indicate that KMCP not only allows for accurate taxonomic profiling of archaea, bacteria, and viral populations from metagenomic shotgun sequence data, but also provides confident pathogen detection in infectious clinical samples of low depth.
+Benchmarking results based on simulated and real data demonstrate that KMCP, despite a longer running time than some other methods, not only allows the accurate taxonomic profiling of prokaryotic and viral populations but also provides more confident pathogen detection in clinical samples of low depth.